-1. Any noneconomic losses or injuries the plaintiff has had to the present time or that the plaintiff will probably have in the future, including: any physical pain and suffering, mental anguish, fear, anxiety, humiliation, embarrassment, indignity, and public disgrace, and any loss to the plaintiff's reputation which were caused by the abuse of process.

-2. Any economic losses or injuries the plaintiff has had to the present time or that the plaintiff will probably have in the future, including: court costs, reasonable attorney fees, and any other reasonable expenses the plaintiff has had in defending (himself) (herself) in any (proceeding) (or) (trial) against (him) (her), (and) a reasonable amount for the time (he) (she) lost in preparing for and in attending the proceeding or trial of the case, loss of income, damage to (his) (her) business, (and) (insert any other items of special damage of which there is sufficient evidence) which were caused by the abuse of process.
+- 1. Any noneconomic losses or injuries the plaintiff has had to the present time or that the plaintiff will probably have in the future, including: any physical pain and suffering, mental anguish, fear, anxiety, humiliation, embarrassment, indignity, and public disgrace, and any loss to the plaintiff's reputation which were caused by the abuse of process. - 2.
+Any economic losses or injuries the plaintiff has had to the present time or that the plaintiff will probably have in the future, including: court costs, reasonable attorney fees, and any other reasonable expenses the plaintiff has had in defending (insert applicable pronoun) in any (proceeding) (or) (trial) against (insert applicable pronoun), (and) a reasonable amount for the time (insert applicable pronoun) lost in preparing for and in attending the proceeding or trial of the case, loss of income, damage to (insert applicable pronoun) business, (and) (insert any other items of special damage of which there is sufficient evidence) which were caused by the abuse of process.

-1. Notes on Use to Instruction 17:9 are also applicable to this instruction.

-2. Comparative negligence is not a defense to an intentional tort claim.
+- 1. Notes on Use to Instruction 17:9 are also applicable to this instruction. - 2.
+Comparative negligence is not a defense to an intentional tort claim.
 Carman v.
 Heber, 43 Colo.
 App.
 5, 601 P.2d 646 (1979).
 Therefore, the first paragraph of this instruction varies from the comparable damages instructions in "simple" negligence cases by eliminating any reference to plaintiff's own negligence.